 - Juliette Gordon low Pumpkins: – Create a Juliette Gordon Low pumpkin.
 Decorate a coloring sheet or paper bag like Juliette’s uniform.
 Using a small dowel rod or stick, decorate and attach Juliette’s head and attach to the pumpkin.
 Here are some puppet pieces.

 - Here come the Girl Scout: Read the story of Juliette to girls.
-This book tells the amazing, all-true story of the first Girl Scouts and visionary founder.
+This book tells the amazing, all-true story of the visionary founder.
 Get your booklet here

-- Juliette “Daisy” Gordon Low Poster Activity: This activity is great for everyone that wants to learn more about the founder of GS, Juliette “Daisy” Gordon Low.
-The activity includes 15 fun facts about Juliette “Daisy” Gordon Low with 15 corresponding pictures.
+- Juliette Gordon Low Poster Activity: This activity is great for everyone that wants to learn more about Juliette Gordon Low.
+The activity includes 15 fun facts about her with 15 corresponding pictures.
 Cut out all the facts and images and have girls connect the image to the fact and display on a poster board.
 How much do the girls know about her, see how many they can figure out on their own.
-Have your girls share this poster with other girls and tell them everything they know about Juliette “Daisy” Gordon Low.
+Have your girls share this poster with other girls and tell them everything they know about her.
 Get yours here

 - Flat Juliette as a Pen Pal program: Check out more about this pen pal program and a pile of other pen pal ideas and where to find a troop pen pal here.